airin14/arcella/docs/guides/utilities/token_validator.md

 * and the keyspace that will be used during the creation.

 ## Usage
-You should always use the TokenValidator as a service via the DI-container which can be realized by calling `@arcella_utility_tokenvalidator`.
+You should always use the TokenValidator as a service via the DI-container which can be accessed via `@arcella_utility_tokenvalidator`.

 ### Creating a new Token
 To create a new Token entity you just need to call the `generateToken()` function.